What is it?

 How do I get a contract?

-Contact the person at CEN who emailed your quote.
+Contact the vendor that emailed your quote.
 They will send you a link to an online Docusign page where you will sign the contract.
 The system will then email you a link to download a copy of the signed contract.

 Do I have to filter?